 Packaging & Accessories

-Unless Core Power have substantially upgraded their presentation since I got mine all I can say is that it is fairly industrial but more than adequately packed for long journies around the world.
+Unless Core Power has substantially upgraded their presentation since I got mine all I can say is that it is fairly industrial but more than adequately packed for long journies around the world.

 I would have liked to have seen a small leaflet of some kind regarding the product.
 This could include specifications, safety warnings and installation scenarios for first-time power conditioner users.
 Also, a little something about balanced power in principle would be a nice touch.